seathasky/FF14-MAC_ModSupport/README.md

 Dalamud plugin not loading on launch?
 Restart your game and crossover.
 Sometimes this happens.
 (No known fix)

-Mods have been tested and working on latest Mac OS Catalina and Mac OS Big Sur Mac.
+Mods have been tested and working on latest Mac OS Catalina and Mac OS Big Sur.

 Mac OS Monterey support is unknown at this time.

 ------------------------------------------------------------------------------------------------------------